giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 From the organizations overview, click an organization in order to open its detail page.

-As a permitted user -- either an admin or a non-admin user with _delete_ permission for the [Organization]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md">}}) resource -- you find at the bottom of this page a section titled **Delete this organization**.
+As a permitted user - either an admin or a non-admin user with _delete_ permission for the [Organization]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md">}}) resource - you will find at the bottom of this page a section titled **Delete this organization**.

 Apart from adequate permission, in order to be able to delete an organization, there must not be any workload clusters owned by the organization.